Seize the day. Become an Arctic Warrior. Join a tight-knit community of driven individuals who start each day with purpose and have fun together.

 Day of Challenges

 Night vision goggles, an escape room, and laser tag: Michigan Tech Army ROTC and the local Veterans of Foreign Wars team up to provide a mid-winter Saturday of ever-changing challenges for middle and high school students.
 Kids from all over the area—and even adjacent states—look forward to coming to Tech every year for swimming, obstacle courses, and physical fitness tests.
 It is a great time interacting with the kids and giving them a taste of what the military could have in store for them (and host students accrue required service hours).

 Husky Alpine Mountain Run

-Participating in color guard builds the relationship between the Army and Air Force cadets, as members from both branches work together.
-The leadership, communication, and relational skills involved with color guard events are what makes a presentation of the colors bring a cohesion and sense of mutual respect into the room.
+Participating in color guard builds the relationship between the Army and Air Force cadets on campus, as members from both branches work together.
+The leadership, communication, and relational skills involved with color guard brings a cohesion and sense of mutual respect into the room.

 German Armed Forces Badge for Military Proficiency

 Our cadets train to take home the Gold in the GAFPB, which combines physical fitness, marksmanship, and basic military knowledge in eight different events.
 The medal (also awarded in bronze and silver), is an eagle inside an oval wreath, and can be worn with the military dress uniform.

 Every summer, the Army sends cadets from universities across the nation to the Cultural Understanding and Leadership Program (CULP), where they spend time in more than 20 foreign countries, immersing themselves in the culture, training with foreign armed forces, and supporting local communities.

 Project Global Officer (Project GO) is an essential language program that covers a year’s worth of material in six to eight weeks.
 Benefits include enhanced eligibility for future mission assignments and bonuses.